 You know what they say: to master a subject, you must teach it!
 Most state boards of accountancy will recognize credits for delivering a lecture on a profession-related topic.
 You can also potentially earn credits on writing an article or contributing a book for publication.
 Check to see if this is allowed in your state, and what limits (if any) there are on credits you can claim for your work.

 3. Live Webinars Can Count as CPE

-Live webinars from accredited CPE sponsors are more popular than ever; for example, providers like Surgent CPA offer over 1200 of them a year.
+Live webinars from accredited CPE sponsors are more popular than ever; for example, providers like Becker CPA offer unlimited CPE credits.
 Topics range from auditing to tax reform and yearly tax updates.
 Typically, you can earn as many as eight credits depending on the webinar you choose.

 Self-study webcasts are also available on-demand if you can’t attend a scheduled session.